 Are they going to make a Vamp Chronicles movie or TV show?

 I think many authors write with the aspiration that their books will someday come to life in a visual format.
 As of right now, Hollywood hasn’t called.
-If the opportunity presented itself, then I would certainly consider it, but for now, I’m focused on writing the series.
-I’ll be sure to let you all know if anything comes along though.
+If the opportunity presented itself, then I would certainly consider it, but for now, I’m focused on (re)writing the series.
+I’ll be sure to let you know if anything comes along though.

-When will The Break of Dawn be released?
+When will the final book be released?

 Why does iTunes take longer to release your titles?